ModanwalPriti06/JAVA-NOTES-TRICKY/README.md

 - Level - no. of row
 - Number of edges - number of line connected to one node to another node. ( Edge = size - 1 )
 - Size: Number of nodes.
-- Height: Based on row and coulmn
+- Height: Based on row and coulmn (consider edges wise mostly)
 - **Note: One child can't have 2 parent**

 ### Sub Tree